ljacquin/wiser/README.md

   random_effects_vars = "Genotype"
 )

-# ➡️ Plot phenotype density, display wiser estimates, and verify the whitening property
+# ➡️ Plot WISER-estimated phenotypes density, display wiser fixed-effect estimates, and verify
+# the whitening property

 # Plot the density for the estimated phenotypes
 dev.new()